snowflakedb/snowflake-sqlalchemy/README.rst

             cache_column_metadata=True,
         ))

-Note memory usage will go up higher as all of column metadata are cached associated with ``Inspector`` object.
+Note memory usage will go up higher as all of column metadata are cached associated with :code:`Inspector` object.
 Use the flag only if you need to get all of column metadata.

 VARIANT, ARRAY and OBJECT Support
 -------------------------------------------------------------------------------